Apple Cider Donut Cake

 - 1/2 teaspoon cinnamon

 - Reduce the apple cider.
-Place the apple cider in a small saucepan and simmer over low heat until the two cups is reduced by half to one cup, approximately 15 minutes.
+Place the apple cider in a small saucepan and simmer over low heat until the two cups are reduced by half, down to a total volume of one cup, approximately 15 minutes.
 Set aside to cool completely.

 - Preheat the oven to 350 °F. Grease and flour a 12-cup metal bundt cake pan.